NOMINATED FOR THE EDGAR, BARRY, AND STRAND CRITICS AWARDS

-Roger Hobbs is a bestselling crime writer who lives with his girlfriend in Portland, Oregon.
+Roger Hobbs is a crime writer.
+He currently lives in Portland, Oregon.

 His first book, GHOSTMAN, was written during his senior year of college.
 The manuscript was sent off on the day he graduated.
 It has since sold in more than twenty countries around the world and climbed numerous bestseller lists.
 In 2013 it went on to win the coveted CWA Ian Fleming Steel Dagger for Best Thriller and was nominated for the John Creasey Dagger for Best Debut Novel.
-In 2014 it was nominated for the presitgious Edgar Award for Best First Novel.
+In 2014 it was nominated for the presitgious Edgar Award for Best First Novel and Barry Award for Best Thriller.
 Booklist called it "a triumph on every level."

 He is currently working on a sequel.